hackle/blog-rust/raw/state-monad.md

 (("Hello","Hackle","Howdy"),2)
 ```

-You'll notice the immediate consequence of using "currying": what we used to supply in one go for `highGreet ("Hackle", 0)` is now done in two steps, first, `"Hackle"` is given to the monad-powered `highGreetM`, which returns a `State` monad that encodes a partially-applied function `s -> (a, s)`, which accepts `0` and gives us the same result as the non-monad-powered `highGreet`!
+You'll notice the immediate consequence of using "currying": what we used to supply in one go for `highGreet ("Hackle", 0)` is now done in two steps, first, `"Hackle"` is given to the monad-powered `highGreetM`, which returns a `State`-monad value that encodes a partially-applied function `s -> (a, s)`, which accepts `0` and gives us the same result as the non-monad-powered `highGreet`!

 Despite the small win that the function types are more revealing by indicating state usage alongside return type, let's be honest, this consequence does not improve the life of the caller, and it's arguable if the implementation of `greetM` or `doubleGreetM` is any simpler.
 (I hear you, it's fun to use the "fish" operator).
 Not to forget, this is still a far cry from the JavaScript version.

 That's fair!
 I am not offended, because we aren't done yet!
-How could "statefulness" be claimed without `putState` and `getState`?
+After all, how could "statefulness" be claimed without `putState` and `getState`?!
 Behold...

 ### Stunt 2: getter and setter